GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Then Apple went public toward the end of 1980.
-All of a sudden, all these people I was working with were millionaires.
+> ### The ratio of time spent reading versus writing is well over 10 to 1.
+We are constantly reading old code as part of the effort to write new code.
 >
-> ~ *Andy Hertzfeld*
+> ~ *Robert C. Martin*

 ---
 ## 🏎 Quick Facts